AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 ### Install the latest Forms add-on feature archive {#add-forms-archive}

 Adobe Experience Manager Formsas a Cloud Service feature archive provides tools to create, style, and optimize Adaptive Forms on the local development environment.
-Install the package to create an Adaptive Form and use various other features of AEM Forms.
+Install the package to create an Adaptive Form and use various other features of [!DNL AEM Forms].
 To install the package:

-1. Download and extract the latest AEM Forms archive for your operating system from [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).
+1. Download and extract the latest [!DNL AEM Forms] archive for your operating system from [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).

 1. Navigate to the crx-quickstart/install directory.
 If the folder does not exist, create it.

-1. Stop your  AEM instance, place the AEM Forms add-on feature archive, `aem-forms-addon-<version>.far`,  in the install folder, and restart the instance.
+1. Stop your  AEM instance, place the [!DNL AEM Forms] add-on feature archive, `aem-forms-addon-<version>.far`,  in the install folder, and restart the instance.

 ### Configure users and permissions {#configure-users-and-permissions}